m-riley04/NATALIE/README.md

 # NATALIE
-a personal voice assistant powered by GPT
+a personal voice assistant powered by GPT and machine learning